nyhtml/hosts/README.md

-# Host
-Custom blocklist for Adaway and DNS66 for Android
+# Custom blocklist for Adaway and DNS66 for Android

 ## Table of Contents